Discover Collaboration within GitHub

 Teams are a powerful feature of GitHub, and can be structured based on actual team structure in the company, or ad-hoc based on skills, interests, and expertise that may be outside of the user’s designated role.

 There’s a lot of information in a repository on GitHub.
-Initially, the most important sections to focus on are Code, Issues, Pull Requests, and Projects.
+Initially, the most important sections to focus on are Code, Issues, Pull Requests, Actions, and Projects.

 The code view is where you’ll find the files included in the repository.
 These files may contain the project code, documentation, and other important files.
 We also call this view the root of the project.
 Any changes to these files will be tracked via Git version control.

 When you visit a repository, the code view automatically shows the default branch.
-When you create a repository, the default branch is called master, but you can change it if you prefer something different.
+When you create a repository, the default branch is called main, but you can change it if you prefer something different.
 You can also show any branch that has been pushed to the remote by simply selecting the branch in the dropdown.

 Much like a forum, issues are a threaded discussion incorporated right into a GitHub repository.
 You can use them to track bugs and feature requests, and you can assign them to specific team members.
 They’re designed to encourage discussion, collaboration, and even community involvement.